greenseeker/commvault_logs/README.md

 # uxlogs
-Commvault log collection script for Unix
+Commvault log collection script for Unix.

+The script will prompt you for where to create the bundle; defaults to /tmp.